Curriculum Vitae

 PhD - Cum laude

-Dissertation project – Painters’ playbooks: Deep mapping socio-spatial strategies in the art market of seventeenth-century Amsterdam
+Dissertation – Painters’ playbooks: Deep mapping socio-spatial strategies in the art market of seventeenth-century Amsterdam

 Funded within the NWO research project: Virtual Interiors as Interfaces for Big Historical Data Research: Spatially enhanced publications of the creative industries of the Dutch Golden Age.